Fledgely/fledgely/docs/sprint-artifacts/stories/8-7-vpn-detection-transparency.md

 - NO traffic analysis
 - NO logging of VPN provider name
 - NO blocking of VPN usage
-- Detection uses only network interface characteristics
+- Detection uses only WebRTC IP enumeration (privacy-safe)

 ### Project Structure Notes